shravansunil/FAULT_Tool/README.md

+Study of FAULT Tool for Scan insertion and ATPG for OpenSource tool-flows

 This repo contains a demonstration of the Fault tool chain, which is a practical open source tool chain for automatic test pattern generation (ATPG), scan insertion and scan chain testing.

 We have chosen a simple counter design for the demonstration.